KSV Hessen Kassel: Facilities

 KSV Hessen Kassel's current home ground is the 18,737 capacity Auestadion.
 The stadium has predominantly been the club's home ground since being built in 1953.
 Hessen Kassel inaugurated Auestadion on the stadium's opening on 23 August 1953.
-KSV played a football match against Baverian team Viktoria Aschaffenburg in front of 20,000 spectators.
+KSV played a football match against Bavarian team Viktoria Aschaffenburg in front of 20,000 spectators.
 Kassel lost the match two goals to one.
 The Auestadion is a multi-purpose facility with a 106 × 65 m football pitch located in the middle of a full athletic running track.
 The stadium has 8,700 seats and terracing that can accommodate for a little over 10,000 spectators standing.
 Auestadion has had three major renovations since being built, the last being a new grandstand, forecourt and video wall constructed between 2009 and 2011.
 The ground is located in the Southwest of the city near the historic Karlsaue park and Eissporthalle Kassel ice sports stadium.
 It can be reached by both local and regional Kassel tram lines: 5, 6 and RT5.

 KSV Hessen Kassel holds the attendance record for the Auestadion.
 The official record stands at 37,000 attendance at the 1964 Bundesliga promotion play-off match between KSV Hessen Kassel and Hannover 96.
 Kassel lost to the match 2–1.
 There was however a report of 40,000 people attending a DFB-Pokal match in January 1965 at the stadium.
 KSV played Bundesliga club Hamburger SV (HSV, Hamburg) and lost 2–0 with goals to Uwe Seeler (12th minute) and Charly Dörfel (57th minute).
 The official crowd number was 33,000 but Kassel police reported there was 40,000 spectators in attendance.
 The number of fans buckled the railings in the standing areas.
 Children were passed down onto the playing ground to ensure their safety.
 The right hand side gate of the grandstand was pushed down and fans flooded into the playing area.
 The stewards and the police were powerless, and spectators were standing all around the corner flags.
 The referee, Wilfried Hilker, delayed the start of the match so authorities could regain control and push the fans back from the edge of the field but eventually he got the match underway when it became apparent this was impossible to do.

 Prior to the Auestadion construction in the 1950s, KSV played at the A-Platz.
 Known officially as the Kurhessen sports facility, the A-Platz was inaugurated in 1922 with a capacity of 16,000 spectators.
 The A-Platz was demolished after the completion of the Auestadion.

 Following the club's insolvency in 1998 and relegation from the third division to the eighth division, KSV relocated to one of the outfields within the Auestadion precinct.
 The G-Platz had a capacity of 2,000 spectators and was affectionately known as the “lion cage” by the Hessen Kassel fans.